EBOOZ/TeamsStatus/README.md

   * Replace `<HA URL>` with the URL to your Home Assistant server
   * Adjust the language settings to your preferences
 * Start a elevated PowerShell prompt, browse to C:\Scripts and run the following command:
+# Please note, this is not technically required, you can just runthe script if you don't have admin access
 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
 Unblock-File .\Settings.ps1